AGLDWG/guidelines/PID-URI-Guidelines-v2.1.md

 The next four sections of this document describe how IRIs for the four type of items for which they may be requested are formulated and the processes to apply for them.

-#### Note type implementation
+#### NOTE types implemented
-After 2+ years of operations of these *Guidelines* in their present form, from pre-2018 to 2020, no allocations of IRIs for resource types other than Datasets or Definitional Items have been made.
-This does not mean that allocations for other resource types cannot be made but that the community has so far not found pressing use for resources other than Datasets or Definitional Items.
-The Top-Level Register guidance here is retained without afferming its expected use: it is a technical possibility with international precedence for use (see [[CAB-2010](#ref-CAB-2010)]) and the AGLDWG may, or may not, choose to use it.
+_After 2+ years of operations of these *Guidelines* in their present form, from pre-2018 to 2020, no allocations of IRIs for resource types other than Dataset or Definitional Item have been made.
+This does not mean that allocations for other resource types cannot be made but that the community has so far not found pressing use for resources other than Dataset or Definitional Item.
+The Top-Level Register guidance here is retained without afferming its expected use: it is a technical possibility with international precedence for use (see [[CAB-2010](#ref-CAB-2010)]) and the AGLDWG may, or may not, choose to allow Top-Level Register registration in the future._

-## 6. <a id="Datasets"></a>Datasets
+### 7.1. <a id="Datasets"></a>Datasets
 Dataset can have IRIs that identify the dataset as a whole.
 These IRIs are somewhat analogous to the IRIs used to indicate datasets in the [data.gov.au](https://data.gov.au) catalogue (e.g. <https://data.gov.au/dataset/rottnest-ferries-underway-temperature> indicating the "Rottnest Ferries Underway Temperature" dataset) but they have more requirements placed on them in order to perform more functions, specifically Linked Data functions.
-Where IRIs for datasets in `data.gov.au` resolve to a landing page about the dataset and give access to its metadata and links to distributions of it, `linked.data.gov.au` dataset IRIs both link to metadata and also act as a top-level register for items within the dataset.
-Additionally, `linked.data.gov.au` dataset IRIs are dataset-specific namespace domains which can be used to create unique IRIs for sub-dataset items.
-For example, a Linked Data version of the "Rottnest Ferries Underway Temperature" dataset could have a IRI for each temperature observation which, if delivered at `linked.data.gov.au`, could be something like `https://data.gov.au/dataset/rottnest-ferries-underway-temperature/observation/0026` for an *observation* identified by *0026*.
+The main such function concerns dataset-specific namespaces: where IRIs for datasets in `data.gov.au` resolve to a landing page about the dataset and give access to its metadata and links to distributions of it, `linked.data.gov.au` dataset IRIs both link to metadata and also act as a top-level register for items within the dataset.
+This allows, `linked.data.gov.au` dataset IRIs to be used as dataset-specific namespace domains which can be used to create unique IRIs for sub-dataset items.
+For example, a Linked Data version of the "Rottnest Ferries Underway Temperature" dataset could have a IRI for each temperature observation which, if delivered at `linked.data.gov.au`, could be something like `https://linked.data.gov.au/dataset/rot-ferry/observation/0026` for an *observation* identified by *0026*.
+The particular pattern used within `https://linked.data.gov.au/dataset/rot-ferry...` is up to the dataset IRI submitter to determine.

 Dataset producers are free to choose the form that their sub-dataset item IRIs take (so-called *hash* or *slash* IRIs (see [[W3C-2016](#ref-W3C-2016)]) however they must deliver both the top-level register of their dataset and all visible subcomponents of it according to Linked Data principles.